ConnorJamesLow/icc-heroku/README.md

  - `show dbs`: List all existing databases.
  - `db`: Get the name of your current working database.
  - `use <name of your database>`: Switch your current working database.
 If you want to create a new database, using this command and inserting data into a collection will add the db to your list.
- - `db.<collection name>.insert( <json formatted data> )`: This command can be used to insert data from your terminal.
+ - `db.<collection name>.insert( <json formatted data> )`: This command can be used from your terminal to insert data into a collection.
 For example, you might insert new credentials into a user database like so:
  ```bash
  db.users.insert({ username: 'General Kenobie', password: 'HelloThere', role: 'Jedi Master' })
  ```